FAQs

 Year One

-• One opening retreat, which you can attend via livestream from anywhere in the world.
+• One opening weekend retreat, which you can attend via livestream from anywhere in the world.
 Can’t watch it live?
-It will be available on-demand after the program has concluded.
+It will be available on-demand after the retreat has concluded.

 Year Two

-• A self-guided Practicum that you will design and complete within the second year.
-The Practicum will include teaching your own Introduction to Mindfulness course and one additional course of your choosing to friends, family, or members of your community.
+• A self-guided practicum that you will design and complete within the second year.
+The practicum will include teaching your own Introduction to Mindfulness Meditation course and one additional course of your choosing to friends, family, or members of your community.

-• One closing retreat and program commencement, which you can attend via livestream from anywhere in the world.
+• One closing weekend retreat and program commencement, which you can attend via livestream from anywhere in the world.
 Can’t watch it live?
-It will be available on-demand after the program has concluded.
+It will be available on-demand after the retreat has concluded.

-With that being said, the mentorship groups will remain small and intimate.
-Each Mentor Group will be made up of six students and one highly qualified Mentor, allowing for an individualized and in-depth experience within the program.
+With that being said, the mentor groups will remain small and intimate.
+Each mentor group will be made up of six students and one highly qualified mentor, allowing for an individualized and in-depth experience within the program.
 You will have the benefit of being part of that small professional learning community over the course of the two years and also have access to the broader worldwide network of students and alumni.
 Truly, it is the best of both worlds.

 The digital certificate will be awarded through the Awareness Training Institute, Sounds True, and the Greater Good Science Center.

-The Greater Good Science Center is affiliated with and based at the University of California, Berkeley; however, The Mindfulness Meditation Teacher Certification Program does not award any University of California credits or count toward any degree programs offered by the University of California system.
+The Greater Good Science Center is affiliated with and based at the University of California, Berkeley; however, The Mindfulness Meditation Teacher Certification Program does not award any University of California credits and does not count toward any degree programs offered by the University of California system.

 Students who successfully graduate from the program will have: